i6iesma/wca-rest-api/README.md

 ## Local development

-If you'd like to help on the development of this project, or you just want to run un locally, run following commands:
+If you'd like to help on the development of this project, or you just want to run it locally, run following commands:

 ```bash